quzyte/iitk-exam-calendar/README.md

 </code></pre>

 ### Note about sending email
-Currently, There is some problem with Google Calendar on some browsers and it doesn't add _all_ the events from the calendar.

-That is why it is recommended to send yourself an email which you can directly open in the Gmail app to preview & add to your calendar.
+It is recommended to send yourself an email which you can directly open in the Gmail app to preview & add to your calendar.
+If you wish to do so, you will have to supply your Gmail username and password.
 The code **does not** store or send your password anywhere.
 It is in the interest of security that the library `yagmail` has been used - This is an extremely lightweight library which handles passwords safely.